Theflashiscool2/FlashGen/README.md

 # FlashGen
-FlashGen in a token generator for discord written in python
+FlashGen is a token generator for discord written in python

 # How to use